VV-XII S/N 1990 Red Mahogany with Matching Salter No. 777 Base

 It was common for most Victor dealers to offer base cabinets for tabletop machines, including the VV-XII.
 However, since so few XII's were produced, the base cabinets for these machines are extremely scarce.
 Victor made their own base cabinet intended for use with this model, as did The Salter Manufacturing Company of Chicago.
 This machine was sold with the Salter Model 777 cabinet, which is a high quality piece, with ornate carvings on the feet and columns, and plenty of record storage inside.
 We believe that the machine and base were together since new.

 This machine and cabinet was restored to a museum-level quality around 2011 by a well-known professional in this field.
 From there, we lost track of its history, but it showed-up at auction a few years ago.
 We purchased it, and completely reworked all the mechanics and made a few adjustments on the door hinges.
-It is in exceptional condition, showing slight signs of wear from use over the past few years.
+It is in exceptional condition, showing only slight signs of wear from use over the past few years.
 The Victrola runs perfectly, and functions as new.
 It is historically correct in all respects.
 It is truly a spectacular and gorgeous machine, that will hold its own in any world-class collection.
 You have to see it in person to appreciate the quality and depth of finish.
-It is expensive, but is priced commensurately with rarity and current market conditions.
+It is priced commensurately with rarity and current market conditions.
 Try to find another set like this, in any condition.
 Then add the cost of an extremely high-quality museum restoration.
 You may find that this set is not so expensive after all.

 For more information on the VV-XII, please click here.